Hot reading

 Hot reading is a technique used when giving a psychic reading in stage magic performances, or in other contexts.
 In hot reading, the reader uses information about the person receiving the reading (for example, from background research or overhearing a conversation) which the receiver is not aware that the reader already knows.
 Hot reading is commonly used in conjunction with cold reading (where no previously gathered information is used) and can explain how a psychic reader can get a specific claimed "hit" of accurate information.

-This technique is used by some television psychics in conjunction with cold reading.
 The psychics may have clients schedule their appearance ahead of time, and then collect information using collaborators who pose as religious missionaries, magazine sales people, or similar roles.
 Such visitors can gain a wide understanding of a person from examining their home, where tickets for the show may have been sent in advance.
 The "psychic" may then be briefed on the information, and told where the person will sit in the audience.